 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Review the general advice to Australian travellers for further information on being safe and prepared abroad.

 Djibouti has been declared a “mine-safe” country, meaning landmines have been identified and marked, however they have not been removed.
 You should remain on paved roads especially in the northern districts of Tadjoura and Obock and the southern district of Ali Sabieh.

 Roads in Djibouti are sometimes narrow, poorly lit and badly maintained.
-Roaming livestock are an additional hazard especially if driving at night.
+Roaming livestock are an additional hazard especially at night.
 The standard of driving and vehicle maintenance is generally poor.
 Police set up wire coils as roadblocks on some of the major roads, and these may be difficult to see at night.
 Intercity travel is limited to bus and ferry services between the capital city and the towns of Tadjoura and Obock.
 We recommend that you do not travel at night and that overland travel be undertaken in a convoy.
 For further advice, see our road travel page.

 In the event of an accident, the driver should wait until the police arrive on the scene.

 There are no train services between Ethiopia and Djibouti.